 A novel strain of coronavirus ("COVID-19") surfaced in late 2019 and has spread around the world, including to the United States.
 In March 2020, the World Health Organization characterized COVID-19 as a pandemic.
-As of April 30, 2021, the virus continues to spread and has had a significant impact on worldwide economic activity and on macroeconomic conditions and the end markets of our business.
+As of July 31, 2021, the virus continues to spread and has had a significant impact on worldwide economic activity and on macroeconomic conditions and the end markets of our business.

 As a key supplier to critical infrastructure projects, CECO has worked to maintain ongoing operations.
-Within the United States, certain portions of our business have been designated an essential business, and we continue to operate our business in compliance with applicable state and local laws and are observing recommended CDC guidelines to minimize the risk of spreading the COVID-19 virus including implementing, where possible, work-from-home procedures and additional sanitization efforts where facilities remain open to provide necessary services..
+Within the United States, certain portions of our business have been designated an essential business, and we continue to operate our business in compliance with applicable state and local laws and are observing recommended Centers for Disease Control and Prevention guidelines to minimize the risk of spreading the COVID-19 virus including implementing, where possible, work-from-home procedures and additional sanitization efforts where facilities remain open to provide necessary services.
 This allows us to continue to serve our customers, however, the COVID-19 pandemic has also disrupted our international operations.
 Some of our facilities and our suppliers have experienced temporary disruptions as a result of the COVID-19 pandemic, and we continue to work closely with our global supply chain to proactively support customers during this critical time.
 We cannot predict whether our facilities will experience more significant disruptions in the future or the impact on our suppliers.

 The senior management team meets regularly to review and assess the status of the Company's operations and the health and safety of its employees.
 The senior management team continues to monitor and manage the Company's ability to operate effectively and, to date, the Company has not experienced any significant disruptions within its supply chain as a result of the COVID-19 pandemic.
-Notwithstanding the Company's continued efforts, as the COVID-19 pandemic continues, health concern risks remain, and we cannot predict whether any of our manufacturing, operational or suppliers will experience disruptions, or how long such disruptions would last.
-It also remains unclear how various national, state, and local governments will react if the distribution of vaccines is slower than expected or new variants of the virus become more dominant.
+Although vaccines are available in various countries where we operate, health concern risks remain and notwithstanding the Company's continued efforts, it is possible the COVID-19 pandemic could further impact or operations and the operations of our suppliers and venders, particularly in light of the potential of variant strains of the virus becoming more dominant and the potential resumption of high levels of infection and hospitalization.
+We cannot predict whether any of our manufacturing, operational or suppliers will be disrupted from these events, or how long such disruptions would last.
 COVID-19 has had and may have further negative impacts on its operations, customers and supply chain despite the preventative and precautionary measures being taken.
-COVID-19 began to impact the Company during the first quarter of 2020 and if the COVID-19 pandemic worsens or the pandemic continues longer than presently expected, COVID 19 could impact our results of operations, financial position and cash flows.
+COVID-19 began to impact the Company during the first quarter of 2020 and if the COVID-19 pandemic worsens or the pandemic continues longer than presently expected, COVID-19 could impact our results of operations, financial position and cash flows.